DENTAL CROWNS

 Protect And Enhance Your Teeth with strong crowns.

-The restoration of a single central incisor is arguably the most difficult aesthetic challenge in dentistry.
-The philosophy of many dental professionals is to restore multiple teeth in this situation in order to achieve an “easier” match to adjacent teeth.
+The restoration of multiple anterior teeth with crowns is arguably one of the most complex aesthetic challenges in dentistry.
+The philosophy of many dental professionals is to treat several teeth simultaneously in order to achieve a more harmonious and predictable match in shade, morphology, and alignment.

 The philosophy at the practice of Andrew Pacinelli DMD is to conservatively restore every patient while achieving the optimal functional and aesthetic result.